bigskysoftware/htmx/www/content/essays/mvc.md

 ## Conclusion

-I hope that, if it is new to you, that gives you to a good feel for the concept of MVC and shows how that, by adopting that organizational principle in your web applications, you can effectively decouple your API needs while at the same time avoiding significant duplication of code.
+I hope that, if it is new to you, that gives you to a good feel for the concept of MVC and shows how that, by adopting that organizational principle in your web applications, you can effectively decouple your APIs while at the same time avoiding significant duplication of code.